Bolsa de Madrid: History

-As required by Spanish law, it is managed and operated by the Sociedad Rectora de la Bolsa de Valores de Madrid S.A., a corporation organized under the laws of the Kingdom of Spain.
+As required by Spanish law, it is managed and operated by the Sociedad Rectora de la Bolsa de Valores de Madrid S.A., a corporation organized under the laws of Spain.
 The membership of the Madrid Stock Exchange consists of 41 major financial institutions and 12 established securities dealers.
-At December 31, 2001, approximately 1477 domestic and foreign companies had their equity securities listed on the Madrid Stock Exchange.
+At December 31, 2001, approximately 1,477 domestic and foreign companies had their equity securities listed on the Madrid Stock Exchange.
 The total market capitalization of the equity securities listed on the Madrid Stock Exchange in May, 2007 was €1,276.26 billion.

 Building

-The Bolsa continues to occupy a nineteenth-century building, the Palace of la Bolsa de Madrid.
-Despite the traditional setting, in 1993, the Bolsa de Madrid switched to all-electronic trading for fixed-income securities.
+The Bolsa continues to occupy its traditional home, a nineteenth-century building, the Palace of la Bolsa de Madrid.
+Despite the setting, the method of trading has changed.
+In 1993, the Bolsa de Madrid switched to all-electronic trading for fixed-income securities.
 There is also a base at Las Rozas.